3DJ/ofxLeapMotion/README.md

 ofxLeapMotion
 =============

-A addon for the Leap SDK( 0.7 and up )
+An addon for the Leap SDK( 0.7 and up )

 Notes: